-Fiber intake leads to adequate digestion, and it has also been related to a reduction in the risk of chronic illnesses, like heart disease and diabetes.
-However, a busy schedule and excessive consumption of processed foods can negatively affect your gut's proper function, causing a number of problems, such as unhealthy weight gain, high cholesterol, and chronic constipation.
+Bad eating habits, especially excessive consumption of processed foods, can negatively affect your gut's proper function, causing a number of problems, such as unhealthy weight gain, high cholesterol, and chronic constipation.

 Prunes are great to relieve constipation.
-Their efficient laxative action is commonly attributed to their high fiber content, but it is actually sorbitol that is mainly responsible.
-Although this sugar alcohol cannot be digested by the body, it helps balance sugar and water levels in stool, enabling it to pass through the digestive tract more easily and with significantly less pain.
+Their efficient laxative action is commonly attributed to their high fiber content, but it is actually sorbitol that is mainly responsible for these effects.
+Although this carbohydrate cannot be digested by the body, it helps balance sugar and water levels in stool, enabling it to pass through the digestive tract more easily and with significantly less pain.1,2,3

 Prunes are safe to consume and are less likely to promote dependency than irritant laxatives.
 For that reason, they are regarded as one of the best options for mid- to long-term constipation relief.
 Prunes can be eaten raw, freshly ground, juiced, in syrup form, as jam, or as supplements.

-Kiwifruit offers a high dietary fiber content and has extensively shown its benefits for the digestive system.
+Kiwi fruits offer a high dietary fiber content and have shown their benefits for the digestive system.
 Actinidain, the active component in kiwis, is responsible for tenderizing meat, so it helps to break down proteins during digestion.
-Kiwifruit is well known for its contribution to the relief of symptoms in people with irritable bowel syndrome (IBS).
-This exotic and delicious fruit is relatively easy to find, and it can be consumed raw in salads, juices, and smoothies.
+Kiwifruit is well known for relieving symptoms of irritable bowel syndrome (IBS).4,5 This exotic and delicious fruit is relatively easy to find, and it can be consumed raw in salads, juices, and smoothies.
 Its active compound can also be found in capsules.

 Psyllium is easy to incorporate in a healthy diet by taking it as a supplement.
 It can also be mixed with water, smoothies, and shakes in its powdered form or taken in capsules.
 To make the most out of its effects, it is recommended to consume psyllium with every meal and plenty of liquids.

 Flax, like psyllium, has a high soluble and insoluble fiber content.
-The seeds are commonly used as a treatment for constipation, as their fiber and mucilage content help improve stool motility.
-An easy way to include flaxseed as part of a healthy diet is adding it to cereals, salads, and smoothies.
+The seeds are commonly used as a treatment for constipation as their fiber and mucilage content helps improve stool motility.7 An easy way to include flaxseed as part of a healthy diet is adding it to cereals, salads, and smoothies.

 Papaya contains papain, a powerful enzyme that aids in the digestion of protein and is even used to tenderize meat.
-It can be prescribed for dyspeptic patients and those with celiac disease.
-Papaya is most commonly consumed raw for breakfast or in fruit salads an smoothies.
+It can be prescribed for dyspeptic patients and those with celiac disease.8 Papaya is most commonly consumed raw for breakfast or in fruit salads and smoothies.

-The presence of both soluble and insoluble dietary fiber is a must to maintain a healthy digestive system.
-If you are not used to having fiber in your diet, it's recommendable to start with small doses and increment your intake gradually.
-In just few weeks, you'll see very positive changes.
+The presence of both soluble and insoluble dietary fiber is a must for maintaining a healthy digestive system.
+If you are not used to having fiber in your diet, it's recommended to start with small doses and increment your intake gradually.
+In just few weeks, you'll see positive changes.

 - Advances in Nutrition, What Do We Know about Dietary Fiber Intake in Children and Health?
 The Effects of Fiber Intake on Constipation, Obesity, and Diabetes in Children, 2012